Friday, August 22, 2014

-"It's tragic, I feel for all the band members who were still there when it happened, that they had to see that," said nursing student Julie Smith, who said she was nearby when it happened and spoke to a couple of students who witnessed it.
+"It's tragic, I feel for all the band members who were still there when it happened, that they had to see that," Smith said.
+Smith later led a prayer vigil with about 100 people on the campus Thursday night.

 Firefighter Keith Bricken, who has worked with Grider for about three years, said he was a tough firefighter who trained colleagues.

 "He's real outgoing.
 He loves to help in any way he can," Bricken said.